imagej/imagej.github.io/_pages/plugins/trackmate/faq.md

 -   bright spots;
 -   spots which diameter is close to the specified diameter.

-### Exporting TrackMate spots to ImageJ1 ROIs.
+### Exporting TrackMate spots to ImageJ 1.x ROIs.

 *TrackMate found my particles, and the preview function is usefeul.
 However I can't seem to figure out how to export all the TrackMate overlays to individual ROIs, so that I can analyse them with other plugins.*

 There is a ROI exporter action is in a separate package called `TrackMate-extras`.
 To install it, you have to download its *jar* file and drop it in the *plugins* folder of Fiji.
 Link and instructions are on the [TrackMate\#Downloadable\_jars](/plugins/trackmate#downloadable-jars) page.

 An action called **Export current spots to IJ rois** will appear in the menu of the action panel (the very last one in the GUI).
-It will convert each spot to a point in the Multi-Point ROI tool of ImageJ1.
+It will convert each spot to a point in the Multi-Point ROI tool of ImageJ 1.x.

 ### Copying TrackMate tracking data to another image file.